mkmksto/.config/nvim/README.md

 - for `DAP`, you might have to manually type the location of some of the adapters, e.g. for python
   - see `dap.adapters.python` under `debugging.lua`
 - you might need to configure a custom location if you'd want to use a dictionary for `MD` files
+- make sure your folder structure matches the repos the plugins will be setting up (e.g. telescope repo, telescope searching for notes, etc.)
+- also check folder structure against `projections-nvim.lua` and `telescope`.
+- install your `DAP` adapters and ensure the paths match the locations @ `debugging.lua`

 ## Snapshots